Let’s take a closer look at Gina’s results—from genetic tests claimed to guide ADHD medication decisions.

-To perform a public service, we provide you with a foundation for understanding the information provided by these tests.
+To perform a public service, we provide you with a foundation for understanding the these tests’ potential benefits and limitations.
 There won’t be a test.
 You might just find it interesting to skim.
 But we worked to make it understandable to the average person.

 By Dr. Goat

-In my previous post, I shared my reactions to receiving the test results—both for me and Gina.
+In our previous post, Dr. Goat shared his reactions to receiving the test results—his and Gina’s.
 We did the testing via a now-defunct company called Harmonyx.
 (There are other testing options, including some covered by insurance.)

-Now that we understand a little more about how these tests work, we dig deeper into Gina’s results—already shared in in Part 2: Genetic Testing for Choosing ADHD Medications.
-Next week, we’ll revisit my results.
+Now that we understand a little more about how these tests work, we dig deeper into Gina’s results.
+(Already shared in in Part 2: Genetic Testing for Choosing ADHD Medications.)
+Next week, we’ll revisit Dr. Goat’s results.